katunopolis/vibe-faveo/project-structure.md

 - Implements proper error handling and prevents recursion
 - Can be accessed directly to see usage instructions

-### alt-index.php
-- An alternative entry point to the application that bypasses the main index.php
-- Uses facade-fix.php to ensure proper bootstrapping
-- Includes comprehensive error handling to display useful diagnostics
-- Provides links to other diagnostic tools when errors occur
-- Useful for testing when the main entry point is failing

 ### fix-bootstrap.php
 - A comprehensive bootstrap fixing utility that addresses various bootstrapping issues
 - Patches index.php to include bootstrap-app.php if needed